-On the occasion of International Women's Day, recruitment specialist Robert Walters put the spotlight on female engineers.
+On the occasion of International Women's Day on 8 March, recruitment specialist Robert Walters puts the spotlight on female engineers this year.
 They are scarce, as it turns out, and are still less likely to grow into top positions compared to their male colleagues.

 "A pity" says Julide Tunali, senior manager and specialist in recruiting engineers.
 She explains how a good balance between men and women ensures that the competences within the team are balanced, which results in better overall performance.

 According to Eurostat data, there is a worldwide shortage of engineers and especially female engineers.
 Julide: "One of the reasons for this is the problem of inflow of female students.
 Girls still choose too little for scientific and technical studies, because they are insufficiently encouraged and supported in their choice.
 Consequently, there is a lack of role models for these future engineers.
 Female students who do opt to study for an engineering degree drop out more often than their male colleagues.